ga-wdi-curriculum/wdi-intro/readme.md

 [Growth Mindset](https://www.youtube.com/watch?v=-_oqghnxBmY_) - [Dr. Carol Dweck](https://en.wikipedia.org/wiki/Carol_Dweck)

 - This may be the most mentally challenging thing you've ever done -- the first time you've been bad at something in a long time.
 - You will fail and struggle at times, but that's important.
 We don't succeed despite challenges -- we succeed because of challenges.
-[The Learning Myth: Why I'll Never Tell My Son He's Smart](https://www.khanacademy.org/about/blog/post/95208400815/the-learning-myth-why-ill-never-tell-my-son-hes)
+[The Learning Myth: Why I'll Never Tell My Son He's Smart](https://www.khanacademy.org/about/blog/post/95208400815/the-learning-myth-why-ill-never-tell-my-son-hes).
+Take 2 minutes to skim through this article.
   - Unfortunately, this can hurt.
 Just like exercise can make you sore and tired, so should learning.
 Try to enjoy the burn knowing it is making you better.
   - We anticipate that you will run into hardships.
 When you do, that's when it is time to really challenge yourself and buckle down.
 Don't quit!
 Embrace the fact that the challenge will make you a better coder.
 Endure the struggle to grow and develop your mind.
 - The Emotional Cycle of Change